 Together, Dr. Moreau, the USOC Training Center full time employees, interns and consultants work to develop “an integrated, multi-disciplinary approach” to provide “prevention, evaluation, management, treatment and rehabilitation of athletic injuries and illnesses.”
 In addition to the Training Centers, all of which include chiropractors on staff, athletes’ care is supplemented by providers in the USOC Sports Medicine Volunteer Program when needed.
 There are 83 chiropractors listed on the USOC National Medical Network making up approximately 36% of the total providers listed on the website.

 You don’t have to be an Olympic level athlete to receive the benefits of chiropractic care.
-Our doctors are highly trained to provide both preventative care as well as treatment when an injury does occur.
+Doctors of chiropractic are highly trained to provide both preventative care as well as treatment when an injury does occur.
 In fact, USOC Director of Sports Medicine Clinics Dr. Bill Moreau was a speaker at TCA’s 2017 Southern Chiropractic Conference where he shared his knowledge with over 250 chiropractors in Tennessee.
 He will be training more chiropractors in the summer of 2018 in Nashville.

 Talk to your local chiropractor about ways they can help you with wellness goals, prevent injuries, treat old injuries, and achieve a healthier lifestyle.
+If you do not have a regular chiropractor, you can find a TCA member doctor here.
 Whether you are a competitor, a coach or one who cheers for the team, you deserve to be healthy and pain free.
 Chiropractic can help.